riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 things we are willing to lose, since not catastripic to do so.

-50:30: GW is not dependent on GV, even after split. more like we're partners between holden and cari. open phil would take advantage or cari, or run in a stirpped down way.
+50:30: GW is not dependent on GV, even after split. more like we're partners between holden and cari.
+Open Phil would take advantage or cari, or run in a stirpped down way.
 51:59: cari and dustin aren't tied down, they have their own thing (GV).

-52:35: does open phil plan to solicit funding other than GV?
+52:35: does Open Phil plan to solicit funding other than GV?

 yes, but we're still a long way from spending cari and dustin's money. we're just really trying to increase room for money moved. there's donors i could go